What do you remember about that last event you attended?

 · Increased engagement

 Most multisensory events are undeniably fun – can you resist not taking the virtual water slide?
-By massively improving the live experience, the customer engagement naturally increases during and after the event.
+By massively improving the live experience, customer engagement naturally increases during and after the event.

 When appealing to all of the five senses – sight, smell, touch, sound, and taste – you initiate a more personal, more emotive experience.